-Here’s how climate action campaigners can use the Climate Action Plans Explorer to make meaningful change happen more quickly at the local level.
+Here’s how climate action campaigners can use CAPE to make meaningful change happen more quickly at the local level.

 Charities, organisations or networks, large or small: whatever you are, you’ll find this useful.